useR-2018/website/content/blog/updates.md

 - FREE Introductory R tutorial, Wed AM: RCurious will run free of charge for whoever is interested, and wants to upskill some before the conference fun starts.
 Following this there will be a newbies lunch, where you can match up with a conference buddy, if you would like.
 You still need to sign up for the tutorial, on the Programme menu there is a link to the sign up page.

 - There is a data challenge with prizes.
 Tell us about Australia's biodiversity using the Atlas of Living Australia data.
-More information is on the Porgramme menu.
+More information is on the Programme menu.

 - Discount AirTran tickets (to/from airport) are available with a code.
 Details are on the travel page.